 Some curly girls prefer taking things into their own hands.
 If you’re planning to do your own color, do your research before picking out a box of hair dye.

 There are more than enough reviews and tutorials on YouTube about options, pros and cons, and people’s own personal experience.
 Learn from your fellow curly girls so you can make the best decision for your hair.

 DO NOT COLOR ALREADY DAMAGED HAIR

 Damaged hair needs extra TLC, and while we know it can be tempting to dye your hair while your curls are still on the road to recovery, don’t do it!
 Be patient while they heal.
 In the meantime, you can always try out funky-colored clip-in extensions or a wig.
 There are even clip-ins that will match your exact curl pattern so you can have all the fun of a new look and none of the hassle.

 During The Color/Dying Process

 Of course, following directions kind of seems like a no-brainer, but let's get real.
 We know how tempting it is to read the back of your deep conditioner and add an extra 5 or 10 minutes to your timer with the hope that it will make your curls “extra” moisturized.
 However, when it comes to dying your hair, don’t improvise!
 Stick to the instructions and the recommended times – your curls will thank you later!

 DO NOT OVER-PROCESS

-There are chemicals in bleaches and dyes that you’ll want to avoid leaving in too long while colouring your hair.
+There are chemicals in bleaches and dyes that you’ll want to avoid leaving in too long while coloring your hair.
 One of the most damaging chemicals is peroxide.
-It’s a common active ingredient in hair dyes that works to lighten your hair colour.
+It’s a common active ingredient in hair dyes that works to lighten your hair color.
 However, it can be extremely harsh and will essentially over-process your hair if left in too long, leaving you with dry, brittle, and brassy curls.

 DO NOT OVERDO IT